 - Choose activities that you can truly enjoy and make them part of your life.

 Regarding Emotional Health…

-- See a counselor if you are feeling down, anxious, fearful, or lonely.
+- See a counselor if you are constantly feeling down, anxious, fearful, or lonely.

 Final Thought: The Power of Words…

 What we say out loud tends to be what we believe.
 Most eating issues are propelled in some way by lies and/or negative self-talk.
 Choose not to be a part of it.
 Don’t join in on conversations that focus on diets, body comparison and the like.
-Instead, make opportunities to say positive things, whether just to yourself, to friends, or especially to family members.
+Instead, make opportunities to say positive things — based on the truth of God’s word — whether just to yourself, to friends, or especially to family members.
 Together we can help end our war with food and our bodies and live the life we were created for.